Objection Handling: 25 Common B2B Sales Objections & How to Respond

 Response script:

-"That's fair — we're not the biggest name in the space, and I'd rather be honest about that than pretend otherwise.
-What I can tell you is that we work with [notable customer names in their industry], and the reason they chose us over [bigger competitors] was [specific differentiator]."
+"Fair — we're not the biggest name in the space, and I'd rather be honest about that.
+What I can tell you is that we work with [notable customer names in their industry], and the reason they chose us over [bigger competitors] was [specific differentiator].
+Reputation matters, especially when you're putting your name behind a recommendation internally.
+Would it help to speak directly with one of our customers in [their industry]?
+I can arrange a 15-minute reference call with someone in your exact position."

 Objection 22: "How do I know this will actually work?"

 Why they say it: They need proof.
-Claims without evidence are just marketing.
-This prospect wants data, references, or guarantees.
+Claims without evidence are just marketing — this prospect wants data, references, or guarantees.

 Response script:

 Follow-up strategy: Send the case study, arrange the reference call, and detail the risk reduction mechanism in writing.
-Remove as much risk as possible from their decision.

 Objection 23: "Your company seems too small/new to handle our needs."

-Why they say it: They are worried about reliability, scalability, and the risk of working with a smaller vendor that might not be around in two years.
+Why they say it: They are worried about reliability, scalability, and the risk of working with a vendor that might not be around in two years.

 Response script: